-Once a project has been created and schemas added, we're ready to compile.
+Once a project has been created and schemas added, the schemas may be compiled.
 This assumes that a target language has been selected in the project.
 Click the "Compile" button or select "Tools->Compile" from the menus.
-If any files have unsaved changed, we will be prompted to save them.
-Once this is done, the compiler will run, generating source code and related files.
-From here, we can continue to make changes to the schema and to project settings and recompile as needed.
+If any files have unsaved changed, a dialog box will be displayed prompting the user to save them.
+Once saved, the compiler will run, generating source code and related files.
+From here, changes can continue to be made to the schema and to project settings and recompilation done as needed.